Build for High Performance, Savings and Comfort

 Contact a HERS rater during the planning stages.
 The rater will review your plans and provide you with a pre-construction HERS Index score.
 Working with your architect or builder, they will identify energy-efficient improvements needed.

 Visit EnergizeCT.com for a list of participating Connecticut HERS raters.

 Step 2 - Review your plans and program resources...

 Once you have hired a HERS Rater, they will review your plans with you and your team, explain the program and discuss how to maximize the use of energy-efficient technologies that make sense for your home, your goals and your lifestyle.
 Your HERS Rater will also explain the benefits – including rebates* – and the steps to earn additional certifications.
 (See the section below for more information about HERS.)

-Homes that receive a HERS Index score within the required threshold*, can receive incentives through by the Connecticut Energy Efficiency Fund.
-Home that meet the requirements of the program typically show they are at least 25 percent more efficient than a typical home.
+Homes that receive a HERS Index score within the required threshold*, can receive incentives through the Connecticut Energy Efficiency Fund.
+Homes that meet the requirements of the program typically show they are at least 25 percent more efficient than a typical home.
 Single-family home incentives range up to $4,500, depending on HERS Index scores.

-Your HERS Rater or the utility Program Administrator will also work with you to identify additional financial incentives and rebates available through other state or federal programs - including any federal tax credits.
+Your HERS Rater or the UI Program Administrator will also work with you to identify additional financial incentives and rebates available through other state or federal programs - including any federal tax credits.
 Plus, we can help you to connect to the green building community.

 At this point, you should also review the Requirements and Submission Checklist with your HERS rater.